-The ADE7854/ADE7858/ADE7868/ADE7878 have two interrupt pins, $\overline{IRQ0}$ and $\overline{IRQ1}$ .
-Each of the pins is managed by a 32-bit interrupt mask register, MASK0 and MASK1, respectively.
-To enable an interrupt, a bit in the MASKx register must be set to

-1. To disable it, the bit must be cleared to 0.
+The ADE7854A/ADE7858A/ADE7868A/ADE7878A have two interrupt pins, $\overline{IRQ0}$ and $\overline{IRQ1}$ ; each of these pins is managed by a 32-bit interrupt mask register, MASK0 and MASK1, respectively.
+To enable an interrupt, a bit in the MASKx register must be set to 1.
+To disable it, the bit must be cleared to 0.
 Two 32-bit status registers, STATUS0 and STATUS1, are associated with the interrupts.

-When an interrupt event occurs in the ADE78xx, the corresponding flag in the interrupt status register is set to a Logic 1 (see Table 37 and Table 38).
-If the mask bit for this interrupt in the interrupt mask register is Logic 1, then the $\overline{\mbox{IRQx}}$ logic output goes active low.
+When an interrupt event occurs in the ADE7854A/ADE7858A/ADE7868A/ADE7878A, the corresponding flag in the interrupt status register is set to Logic 1 (see Table 34 and Table 35).
+If the mask bit for this interrupt in the interrupt mask register is Logic 1, the $\overline{\text{IRQx}}$ logic output goes active low.
 The flag bits in the interrupt status register are set irrespective of the state of the mask bits.
-To determine the source of the interrupt, the MCU should perform a read of the corresponding STATUSx register and identify which bit is set to 1.
+To determine the source of the interrupt, the microcontroller unit (MCU) performs a read of the corresponding STATUSx register and identifies which bit is set to 1.

 To erase the flag in the status register, write back to the STATUSx register with the flag set to 1.
 After an interrupt pin goes low, the status register is read and the source of the interrupt is identified.
 Then, the status register is written back without any change to clear the status flag to 0.
 The $\overline{IRQx}$ pin remains low until the status flag is cancelled.

 By default, all interrupts are disabled.
 However, the RSTDONE interrupt is an exception.
 This interrupt can never be masked (disabled) and, therefore, Bit 15 (RSTDONE) in the MASK1 register does not have any functionality.
 The IRQ1 pin always goes low, and Bit 15 (RSTDONE) in the STATUS1 register is set to 1 whenever a power-up or a hardware/software reset process ends.
-To cancel the status flag, the STATUS1 register has to be written with Bit 15 (RSTDONE) set to 1.
+To cancel the status flag, the STATUS1 register must be written with Bit 15 (RSTDONE) set to 1.